Andrydood/us-backend/README.md

 # us-backend
 This is the backend for [It's Us!](http://github.com/andrydood/us-frontend)

+It is an express API connecting to a postgres DB which allows for user management, post management, and has a websocket/chat function.

 ### Getting Started
 In order to get this backend up and running you will need to follow these instructions: